Tanvez/personal-site/README.md

-Testing Jira Smart Commit with in progress KAN 4 test
+Testing Jira Smart Commit with in progress KAN 4 test inprogress